RoccoDAnt/napari-zelda/README.md

 ## Installation

 **Option A.** You can install `napari-zelda` via [pip].
-For the best experience, create a conda environment, and use napari 0.4.7, using the following instructions:
+For the best experience, create a conda environment and use napari!=0.4.11, using the following instructions:

     conda create -y -n napari-env python==3.8
     conda activate napari-env
     pip install "napari[all]"
-    pip install napari==0.4.7
+    pip install napari!=0.4.11
     pip install napari-zelda